isaiapedro/math-study/README.md

 ### Conclusion

-Thanks for reading until here.
+Thanks for reading up until here.
 I hope that this repo becomes a comprehensive space for Mathematics in Computer Science and you can learn from it and use it as you wish.

-Any issues can be addresses in the [GitHub issues page](https://github.com/isaiapedro/math-study/issues) and hopefully I can help you soon enough.
-Feel free to reach me in [LinkedIn](https://www.linkedin.com/in/isaiapedro/). or [Webpage](https://github.com/isaiapedro/Portfolio-Website) for more questions.
+Any issues can be addressed on the [GitHub issues page](https://github.com/isaiapedro/math-study/issues) and hopefully I can help you soon enough.
+Feel free to reach me on [LinkedIn](https://www.linkedin.com/in/isaiapedro/) or my [Webpage](https://github.com/isaiapedro/Portfolio-Website) for more questions.

 Bye!